MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 |   8000    |	30.16   |	0.81    |

 ### Learning rate
 For the learning rate, we wanted to find out why the specific values were chosen.
-In the default version, the first 2000 epochs use a learning rate of 1e-4, wheras the final 2000 epochs use a learning rate of 1e-5.
+In the default version, the first 2000 epochs use a learning rate of 1e-4, whereas the final 2000 epochs use a learning rate of 1e-5.
 To inspect the effect of the learning rate, we try different learning rates or different combinations there of.
 The following learning rates are used, with the corresponding PSNR and SSIM scores:

 |		Learning rate value		| PSNR  | SSIM  |
 |-------------------------------|-------|-------|